-All intellectual property rights, including trade mark, copyright and database rights, in material contained in, or referred to, on this website belongs either to us or our licensors.
-You may copy or reproduce the material for your own private or internal use, but distribution of such copies or reproductions (with or without charge) is not permitted and will amount to a copyright infringement unless our prior written permission has been obtained.
+All intellectual property rights, including trademark, copyright and database rights, in the material contained in, or referred to, on this website belongs either to us or our licensors.
+You may copy or reproduce the material for your own private or internal use, but the distribution of such copies or reproductions (with or without charge) is not permitted and will amount to a copyright infringement unless our prior written permission has been obtained.

 This website may contain links to other websites that are not under our control and for which we can accept no responsibility.
 Such links are provided as a convenience to users.
 Their inclusion does not imply our approval or endorsement.